ManjitBedi/Controller/README.md

 }
 ```

+The movement callback is associated with a PlayerInput instance in the game scene under "Events" -> "gamePlay".

 ## Collision detection

 - the simple mechanic of the game level is to register a hit of a falling object with the player game object.